zongyz/react-sortablejs/README.md

 Consider trying it out if you had any troubles earlier.

-## Things still to do.

-We've released version 2.0 but there are still some things to do.
-We needed public feedback and a major release was the easiest way to get it.

-- [x] Create examples from [SortableJS Examples](https://sortablejs.github.io/Sortable/)
-- [ ] Examples with code underneath.
-- [ ] List Props in readme.
-- [ ] Allow React to manage class names.
-Halfway there.
-- [x] Write docs for plugins
-- [ ] Create all tests for examples (for 'ron).
-Started
-- [ ] Test the following UI component libraries:
-  - [x] Styled Components
-  - [ ] AntD
-  - [ ] MaterialUI
-  - [ ] React Bootstrap
-  - [ ] React Grommet
-  - [ ] React Toolbox
-  - [ ] Your suggestion? :)

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Features](#features)
   - [SortableJS](#sortablejs)